 Responsible Institutional Investing Around the World

 We explore a novel survey on responsible investing by institutional investors around the world and match it to archival data on their equity portfolio holdings.
-We document that institutions that publicly commit to responsible investing exhibit better environmental, social, and governance (ESG) portfolio-level scores (“footprints”) but this is not the case for US-domiciled institutions.
-We observe considerable heterogeneity among responsible investors but when we examine whether specific ESG implementation strategies (e.g., screening, integration, engagement) affect portfolio-level ESG footprints we find limited evidence.
-Finally, we document that responsible investing does not enhance portfolio returns but acts as a risk mitigation tool.
+We document that institutions that publicly commit to responsible investing exhibit better environmental, social, and governance (ESG) portfolio-level scores ("footprints") but this is not the case for US-domiciled institutions.
+In fact, US investors that committed but only partially implement ESG strategies (e.g., screening, integration, engagement) exhibit worse ESG footprints than uncommitted investors, consistent with some "greenwashing."
+Finally, we document that responsible investing does not enhance portfolio returns but reduces risk.

-Keywords: ESG, SRI, socially responsible investing, sustainability, institutional investors
+Keywords: ESG, SRI, PRI, socially responsible investing, sustainability, institutional investors, greenwashing

 JEL Classification: G15, G23, G30, M14